peer-node/flex/doc/coding.md

 - ThreadImport : Loads blocks from blk*.dat files or bootstrap.dat.

-- StartNode : Starts other threads.
+- InitializeNode : Starts other threads.

 - ThreadGetMyExternalIP : Determines outside-the-firewall IP address, sends addr message to connected peers when it determines it.